giancds/tsf_nmt/README.md

 I'm heavily relying on Tensorflow's seq2seq interfaces to construct the model while adding the bidirectional encoder.

+This is a work in progress and currently is cannot be used to train any models.

 ###### Dependencies (so far):

 * [TensorFlow](http://tensorflow.org/)